Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JOE THRASHER (CANADA)

 There's no Joe in the band's line-up, which consists of 3 guys who pull out cool speed/thrash not far from their compatriots Exciter, which doesn't promise a lot with the opener "Speed Kills", which has nothing to do with speed, but is a clumsy heavy-handed power metaller.
 Soon, however, the guys start scoring high in both departments: check out the intense thrashing piece "Waking the Dead", or the pure speed metal delight "Metal Forces".
 "Riot" goes over the top, but in a very good way, being a merciless short thrasher, after which comes a time for a rest, on the slower power/thrash number "Marching".
-More energetic thrashing on the remaining 3 songs, with the closing "Assassin of Lies" even grinding at the end.
-The singer may be an acquired taste, with his characteristic barking tember, reminiscent of Steve Souza (Exodus, Tenet).
+More energetic thrashing on the remaining 3 songs the closing "Assassin of Lies" even grinding at the end.
+The singer may be an acquired taste with his characteristic barking tember reminiscent of Steve Souza (Exodus, Tenet).

 "Cries of War" is a faithful tribute to the Bay-Area (Exodus, above all) spiced with the more carefree attitude of the crossover arena ("Homicide", "Leatherhead", the closing speed metal hymn "Canadian Metal").
-The band spare no energy, playing in up-tempo throughout, with a pinch of melody (the light-hearted power/speedster "Out for Blood"; the longer, progressive-tinged, "We Are the Ones") added.
-The vocalist preserves his barking delivery, which emits both emotion and aggression at the appropriate time.
+The band spare no energy, playing in up-tempo throughout with a pinch of melody (the light-hearted power/speedster "Out for Blood"; the longer, progressive-tinged "We Are the Ones") added.
+The vocalist preserves his barking delivery which emits both emotion and aggression at the appropriate time.

-The "Speed Kills" EP is 3 songs of soft rock-ish stuff, which is not very "speedy", and will definitely not "kill" you.
+The "Speed Kills" EP is 3 songs of soft rock-ish stuff which is not very "speedy" and will definitely not "kill" you.
 The title-track is a laid-back heavy rocker, but "Waking The Dead" justifies the title with more intense thrashy riffage, before the EP closes in the ultimate frolic rock'n roll fashion with the energetic cover of Johnny Cash's "Folsom Prison Metal".
 The singer is appropriate all over, his inebriate mean-ish tember fitting all musical nuances.

 Speed Kills EP 2008